NPSDC/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a PhD Student at the Department of Computer Science at the University of Maryland, College Park (UMD).
-At UMD, I am part of [CBCB](https://www.cbcb.umd.edu/) where I work with [Dr. Rob Patro](http://www.robpatro.com/redesign/) who leads the awesome [COMBINE-Lab](https://combine-lab.github.io/).
+At UMD, I am part of [CBCB](https://www.cbcb.umd.edu/) and work with [Dr. Rob Patro](http://www.robpatro.com/redesign/) who leads the awesome [COMBINE-Lab](https://combine-lab.github.io/).
 My research involves exploring the approaches for quantifying transcriptional uncertainty and developing methods to leverage it for a more informed and accurate downstream analysis.
 I am in general interested in applying and developing statistical and machine learning methods for analysing different high-throughput genomics data.
 I am also passionate about using data for precision and translational medicine.

-Before joining the COMBINE-Lab, I worked with [Dr Héctor Corrada Bravo](https://www.hcbravo.org/) on using transcriptome segments as base units for quantification for alternative splicing and clustering in full-length single cell sequencing data.
+Before joining the COMBINE-Lab, I worked with [Dr Héctor Corrada Bravo](https://www.hcbravo.org/) on using transcriptome segments as base units for quantification and applying them for alternative splicing analysis and clustering on full-length single cell sequencing datasets.

 I did my undergrad at IIIT-H in India where I also obtained a MS by Research under [Dr. Vinod PK](https://faculty.iiit.ac.in/~vinod.pk/team.html).
-I looked at the changes in the patterns between different stages of papillary renal cell carcinoma using RNASeq and DNA methylation data.
-I also studied the relationship between these two modalities and built integrative machine learning models to predict the stage of cancer.
+I studied the changes in the patterns between different stages of papillary renal cell carcinoma using RNASeq and DNA methylation data.
+I also examined the relationship between these two modalities and built integrative machine learning models to predict the stage of cancer.

-During the summer of 2017, I also got to work as an intern under [Dr. Simon Anders](https://www.zmbh.uni-heidelberg.de/Anders/default.shtml) at [ZMBH](https://www.zmbh.uni-heidelberg.de), University of Heidelberg where I worked on visualization of genomics data and integrating single cell with bulk RNASeq data.
-I also collaborated with Dr. Sam Corless at [Erhardt Lab](https://www.zmbh.uni-heidelberg.de/Erhardt/) where I analyzed thousands of ChipSeq datasets to find the enrichment of different proteins at various regions of the genome.
+During the summer of 2017, I also got to work as an intern under [Dr. Simon Anders](https://www.zmbh.uni-heidelberg.de/Anders/default.shtml) at [ZMBH](https://www.zmbh.uni-heidelberg.de), University of Heidelberg.
+I worked on developing libraries for the visualization of genomics data and on integrating single cell with bulk RNASeq data.
+I also collaborated with Dr. Sam Corless at [Erhardt Lab](https://www.zmbh.uni-heidelberg.de/Erhardt/) to analyze thousands of ChipSeq datasets in order to find which proteins are enriched at different regions of the genome.